The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Results and Discussion

 A more interesting result is revealed when looking at the dwarf galaxy stack relative to the $\rm{O_{32}}$- and $\rm{O_2}$-based calibrations in the left-hand panels of Figure \ref{fig:slr_dir_metal}.
 In particular, we focus on the comparisons with the strong-line metallicity relations of \citet{Bian2018}, who used stacked SDSS spectra to create $T_e$-based, empirical metallicity calibrations over the metallicity range $7.8 < \rm{12+log(O/H)} < 8.4$.
 These calibrations were created from two distinct SDSS samples, a reference sample of galaxies lying within $\pm0.05$ dex of the $z \sim 0$ star-forming sequence of the N2-BPT diagram (parameterized by \citealt{Kewley2013}) and a high-redshift analog sample of SDSS galaxies lying within $\pm0.04$ dex of the offset $z \sim 2.3$ star-forming sequence of the BPT diagram \citep{Steidel2014}.
 With these selection criteria based on nebular emission-line ratios, the calibrations of \citet{Bian2018} should represent the conditions of star-forming regions in low- and high-redshift galaxies, respectively.
 We note that the Bian et al. calibrations presented in Figure \ref{fig:slr_dir_metal} were re-fit for this study for the reasons, and via the methods, described in Appendix \ref{sec:b18_appendix}.

-When comparing our stack (black stars) to the strong-line metallicity relations of \citet{Bian2018}, we find that our stack favors the local reference calibrations (purple curves), such that when considering the $\rm{O_{32}}$ and $\rm{O_2}$ indices, the local reference relations reproduce our composite metallicity to within $\lesssim 0.15$ dex at fixed strong-line ratio.
-The high-$z$ analog relations of Bian et al. (red curves) and the calibrations of \citet[][orange curves]{Maiolino2008}, \citet[][green curves]{Jones2015}, and \citet[][cyan curves]{Curti2017} are all $\gtrsim 1\sigma$ inconsistent with our stack in the $\rm{O_{32}}$ and $\rm{O_2}$ panels, the lone exception being the $\rm{O_{32}}$ relation of Maiolino et al. This result of inconsistency with these relations has added significance in that we are analyzing a composite of 16 galaxies rather than an individual source.
-Also, our uncertainties here take into account sample variance in addition to statistical error (see Section \ref{subsec:stack}).
-We note that, in all panels other than that of the $\rm{O_2}$ index, our composite is also highly inconsistent with the calibrations of \citet[][brown curves]{Sanders2021}.
-At metallicities below $\rm{12+log(O/H)} < 8.4$, the \citet{Sanders2021} relations are calibrated with the \ion{H}{2} region spectra of dwarf galaxies from \citet{Berg2012} and the \textit{Spitzer} Local Volume Legacy survey \citep{Dale2009}.
+When comparing our stack (black stars) to the strong-line metallicity relations of \citet{Bian2018}, we find that our stack favors the local reference calibrations (purple curves), such that when considering the $\rm{O_{32}}$ and $\rm{O_2}$ indices, the local reference relations reproduce our composite metallicity to within $\lesssim 0.12$ dex at fixed strong-line ratio.
+The high-$z$ analog relations of Bian et al. (red curves) and the calibrations of \citet[][orange curves]{Maiolino2008}, \citet[][green curves]{Jones2015}, and \citet[][cyan curves]{Curti2017} are all $\gtrsim 1\sigma$ inconsistent with our stack in the $\rm{O_{32}}$ and $\rm{O_2}$ panels, the lone exception being the $\rm{O_{32}}$ relation of Maiolino et al. (We remind the reader that the $1\sigma$ uncertainties of the composite metallicity and strong-line ratios include both statistical error and sample variance; see Section \ref{subsec:stack}.)
+Additionally, in all panels other than that of the $\rm{O_2}$ index, our composite is also highly inconsistent with the calibrations of \citet[][brown curves]{Sanders2021}, which, at metallicities below $\rm{12+log(O/H)} < 8.4$, are calibrated with the \ion{H}{2} region spectra of dwarf galaxies from \citet{Berg2012} and the \textit{Spitzer} Local Volume Legacy survey \citep{Dale2009}.
 These dwarf galaxies have been shown in previous studies to not follow the other strong-line metallicity relations considered in this work, possibly as a result of biases from the selection methods of the various calibration samples or an incompleteness in low-metallicity, high-excitation \ion{H}{2} regions \citep{Gburek2019, Sanders2020, Sanders2021}.